-Charlie came downstairs this morning to ask me a question when he saw Like Me, Like You sitting on my desk.
-Charlie said mom look at the airplanes on the book we should make some.
-I said Charlie look closer and them and you will see there have stamps on them.
-Charlie thought that was neat and couldn’t wait to open the book up to see where they might be going.
+Charlie came downstairs this morning to ask me a question.
+Charlie saw the children’s book Like You, Like Me sitting on my desk.
+Charlie said mom look at the paper airplanes on the book. we should make airplanes together.
+I

-It was fun to lean how to say Hello in Kiswahili and no, I’m not going to tell you.
-You will have to pick up a copy of the book to find out.
-They would ask each other questions allowing them to learn about each other’s Countries which was fun.
-We learned they each have two houses.
-Then we learned each of them have siblings just like Charlie and I have.
-Do you have siblings?
+My family thought it was fun to lean how to say Hello in Kiswahili.
+Before you ask me no, I’m not going to tell you how.
+You will have to pick up a copy of Like You, Like Me to find out.
+The character in the book would ask each other questions allowing them to learn about each other’s Countries which was fun.’

 About: